iTwin/itwinjs-core/common/api/presentation-components.api.md

 import { Descriptor } from '@bentley/presentation-common';
 import { DescriptorOverrides } from '@bentley/presentation-common';
 import { Field } from '@bentley/presentation-common';
+import { HighlightableTreeProps } from '@bentley/ui-components';
 import { IDisposable } from '@bentley/bentleyjs-core';
 import { IModelConnection } from '@bentley/imodeljs-frontend';
 import { InstanceKey } from '@bentley/presentation-common';
 import { IPropertyDataProvider } from '@bentley/ui-components';
 import { Item } from '@bentley/presentation-common';
 import { ITreeDataProvider } from '@bentley/ui-components';
+import { ITreeNodeLoaderWithProvider } from '@bentley/ui-components';
 import { KeySet } from '@bentley/presentation-common';
 import { NodeKey } from '@bentley/presentation-common';
 import { NodePathElement } from '@bentley/presentation-common';